0rphee/Word-predictor/README.md

 	- `$ python3 main.py anna_karenina_results.json`

-- In the rare case that you don't have large `.txt` files lying around your computer you can download books for free at the amazing [Project Gutenberg website](https://www.gutenberg.org).
+- In the rare case that you don't have large `.txt` files lying around your computer, you can download books for free at the amazing [Project Gutenberg website](https://www.gutenberg.org).